watsonfellowship/watson-51/_fellows/ebyan-abshir.md

 ---

 How do nations confront, reconcile with, and transition beyond past atrocities?
-Engaging with national governments, international foundations, social justice and human rights organizations, and impacted community members, I will explore how nations create, preserve, and/or erase their collective memory.
+Engaging with national governments, international foundations, social justice and human rights organizations, and impacted community members, I explored how nations created, preserved, and/or erased their collective memory.